JoshuaKGoldberg/emoji-blast/README.md

 Type: `string[]` or `() => string[]`

-List of allowed emojis to randomly choose from for each explosion.
+List of allowed emojis to randomly choose from for each blast.
 The default list of emojis is in [`emojis.ts`](./src/emojis.ts); it excludes emojis with dubious reputations such as 💩 and 🍆.

 > Found an emoji not supposed to be in that list?